Implementing a unified solver for nonlinearly constrained optimization: Unified view of state-of-the-art techniques

 \subsection{Globalization strategies}

 Constrained optimization methods must achieve two competing goals: minimizing the objective function and minimizing the constraint violation.
-Globalization strategies determine whether a trial iterate $\trial{x}^{(k+1)} \equaldef x^{(k)} + \alpha \direction{x}^{(k)}$ (given by a fraction $\alpha \in (0, 1]$ along a direction $\direction{x}^{(k)}$) makes acceptable progress with respect to these goals.
+Globalization strategies determine whether a trial iterate $\trial{x}^{(k+1)} \equaldef x^{(k)} + \alpha \direction{x}^{(k)}$ (for a given step length $\alpha \in (0, 1]$) makes acceptable progress with respect to these goals.
 We consider strategies that ensure \textit{global convergence}, that is, convergence to a local minimum, or (weaker) stationary point, from any starting point.
 In addition, ideally, the minimization of the measure of infeasibility takes precedence.
 However, in problems where no feasible point exists, a (global) minimum of the constraint violation is a certificate that the problem is infeasible.